erfan114/clicopy/README.md

 # How to use
 - ▶ Click on the `entry` to copy the url
 - ▶ Double click on the `entry` to edit it

-# Features
-- ✅ Saving your texts into DB within name and description
-- ✅ Entries are editable and deletable
-- ✅ Supports both `Persian` and `English` language

 # Todos
 - ⬜ Application settings (Language, Theme, DB Location)